ibmresilient/resilient-community-apps/res_qraw_mitre/README.md

 is a function from the MITRE integration.
 The data flow is shown below
 ![Dataflow1](./screenshots/dataflow1.png)
 Here, a user starts from an incident with a QRadar offense id.
-In the following example, the incident is escalated from QRadar offense 23.
+In the following example, the incident is escalated from QRadar offense 3.
 ![Offense Analysis](./screenshots/offense_analysis.png)
 Note for convenience, a tab was created to hold all the related information here.
 To do analysis for the related offense, select
 Actions->"QRadar Advisor Offense Analysis with MITRE", to start this workflow.
 The first function, "QRadar Advisor Offense Analysis", is called to get the analysis and insights of the offense from QRadar Advisor.
 The insights contains MITRE ATT&CK tactic information, shown in the "MITRE ATT&CK of Incident" data table.
-In this example, QRadar Advisor returns a tactic called "Command and Control", together with a confidence value of 60 (over 100).
+In this example, QRadar Advisor returns a tactic called "Initial Access", together with a confidence value of 44 (out of 100).

 With this information, the second function "MITRE Tactic Information" is called.
 This function retrieves the following information from the MITRE STIX TAXII server: